Mala Bosna (river): Vrelo Bosne springs

 The Mala Bosna (or Bosna) source is the Vrelo Bosne spring, located at 520 m a.s.l. (according to an earlier source, 494.5 m a.s.l.) at the foothills of mount Igman, on the outskirts of Sarajevo, capital of Bosnia and Herzegovina.
 The spring is one of Bosnia and Herzegovina's chief natural landmarks and tourist attractions.

 Course

-The course of the river Bosna between its source and its largest tributary in this section, the Željeznica, which runs in from the right, is referred throughout of history, by locals and researchers alike, as the Mala Bosna, but the section is often extended all the way to its confluence with Miljacka, which also runs from the right some four kilometers downstream from Sastavci confluence with Željeznica.
+The course of the river Bosna between its source and its largest tributary in this section, the Željeznica, which runs in from the right, has been referred as the Mala Bosna throughout history, by locals and researchers alike, but the section is often extended all the way to its confluence with Miljacka, which also runs from the right some four kilometers downstream from Sastavci confluence with Željeznica.

 The Mala Bosna course is approximately 4 kilometers long and stretches between its source, Vrelo Bosne and a confluence with the Željeznica.
 The confluence of two rivers is locally known as Sastavci.
 After two rivers merge at the Sastavci the course becomes simply known as the Bosna River.